rtawebmaster/treasury-algo/README.md

 This is the V2 of the windows algo that has been vastly simplied.
 V1 is looking at all the windows checking sorted balances (a lot more complex).

 ## Order of things
-1. algo.ipynb - first spike
+1. algo.ipynb       first spike
-2. windows.ipynb - rebuild of the daily asset balances -the df is saved into a .pkl file(s): running_balances.pkl
+2. windows.ipynb      rebuild of the daily asset balances -the df is saved into a .pkl file(s): running_balances.pkl
-3. algo2.ipynb   - process finding low points from the end with visual (to be replaced with forward look)
+3. algo2.ipynb          process finding low points from the end with visual (to be replaced with forward look)
                           NOTE: For the deploy/release this code has been put into *_processor files that have then been added to the Azure function project
-                     Test process that writes the result into the prod database is in opportuneIQ.py
-4. algo3.ipynb   - New forward look algo identifying low points (looking forward into the cave)

 ## Path
 C:\Users\Adam.Skrzypulec\OneDrive - RTA\www\Treasury Forecasting v2